 Good Quality Vitamins

-Of course vitamins don’t replace a healthy diet but making sure you take a *good quality vitamin supplement can be really beneficial to your post birth recovery and help with breastfeeding going forward.
+Of course, vitamins don’t replace a healthy diet but make sure you take a *good quality vitamin supplement can be really beneficial to your post-birth recovery and help with breastfeeding going forward.

 These are my breastfeeding essentials but is there anything you think I have missed?
 Any breastfeeding essentials you would recommend I stock up on?